Graeme Miles's Biography

-Graeme’s wanderings as a youth took him along the northern industrial banks of the River Tees near his home in Billingham and he used what he saw to great effect (The Banks Of The Tees, Blue Sunset, When The Tees Ran Warm).
-One of his earliest compilations was the song cycle Greatham Marshes – an area whichproved to be a fertile stamping ground for his imagination.
+Graeme’s wanderings as a youth took him along the northern industrial banks of the River Tees near his home and he used what he saw to great effect (The Banks Of The Tees, Blue Sunset, When The Tees Ran Warm).
+One of his earliest compilations was the song cycle Greatham Marshes – an area which proved to be a fertile stamping ground for his imagination.

 Graeme began composing when iron and steel was still being manufactured on a large scale along the north and south banks of the Tees river.
 The docks teemed with cranes and ships and were thronged with workers and sailors.
 Dockside life included shops, pubs, cafes and certain houses, all of which catered for their needs.
 At night the mightyTees plain was lit by flare stacks and blast furnaces, like some space age city, creating unforgettably beautiful sunsets.
 But the ironstone mines of East Cleveland were being worked out and the last one to close, North Skelton, shut its gates for the last time in 1964.
-This had a huge detrimental economic effect on industrial Middlesbrough and East Cleveland in particular where many mine buildings can still be seen today and which serve as a reminder of what was a great industry that continued for well over one hundred years.
+Many mine buildings, now in ruins, can still be seen in East Cleveland, reminders of what was a great industry that continued for well over one hundred years.

-The land behind the Tees plain, the ancient area of Cleveland(‘cliff land’), part of the North Riding of Yorkshire, has hills rising to 460 metres (1,500 ft).
+The land behind the Tees plain, the ancient area of Cleveland, part of the North Riding of Yorkshire, has hills rising to 460 metres (1,500 ft).
 It covers land stretching along the east coast from Whitby to Middlesbroughand down to Yarm, and taking in most of the North York Moors.
 It was to these ‘rolling hills and empty moors’ that Graeme would retreat with friends to spend time discovering them, camping out and hiking them to learn about life and work there.
 It is perhaps his songs about the moors that are his loveliest.
-They proved to be another fertile ground for his songwriting.

 But much of his work was planned.
-When he was 15 Graeme set himself a twenty-year project to write songs about his adopted Teesside (Redcar, Stockton, Middlesbrough, Billingham), as well as Hartlepool where he studied art.
+When he was 15 Graeme set himself a twenty-year project to write songs about his adopted Tees-side (Redcar, Stockton-on-Tees, Middlesbrough, Billingham-on-Tees), as well as Hartlepool where he studied art.
 This project spread to the moors as he grew to know them better through work and recreation.
 He wrote his last song in 1973.